2i2c-org/team-compass/practices/meetings.md

 See the [Team Calendar page](team/calendar) for information about when and where the meetings are held.

-(meetings:deliverables-review)=
+(meetings:sprint-planning)=
-### Deliverables review meetings
+### Sprint Planning meetings

 :::{admonition} Temporarily weekly!
-We are still working out the best structure for the deliverables review meeting and how it fits in with our team coordination.
+We are still working out the best structure for the Sprint Planning meeting and how it fits in with our team coordination.
 We are currently holding this meeting **weekly** and will revisit its frequency in three months or so.
 :::

-The 2i2c team meets **every Tuesday** for 30 minutes.
+The 2i2c team meets **every Monday** for 30 minutes.
 The goal of this meeting is to review our major work deliverables, synchronize with one another, and prioritize work across team members.
 It is also a chance to hand off the Support Steward role to the next person.

-You can find the meeting format/agenda {download}`in the Deliverables meeting template <../.github/ISSUE_TEMPLATE/meeting-deliverables.md>`.
+You can find the meeting format/agenda {download}`in the Sprint Planning meeting template <../.github/ISSUE_TEMPLATE/meeting-sprint-planning.md>`.

 ### One on one meetings